huggingface/distil-whisper/README.md

 ## INSTALLATION

 1. Clone or download this repository
-2. install the requirements with pip
+2. install the requirements with pip:

-3. run stream-whisper.py
+		pip install requirements.txt
-4. optionally, setup your variables in `stream_whisper/settings.ini` file.
+ NB: If this fails, try `pip3 install requirements.txt` instead
-5. from the root directory, run:
+3. from the root directory, run:

         cd stream_whisper